 In Cern, Switzerland, there is a statue of the Hindu God Shiva Nataraja, or Lord of the Dance.
-Due to its placement, this metaphor of the cosmic dance unifies modern physics with ancient mythology and religious art.
-Fritjof Capra explains further, that modern physics has shown that “the rhythm of creation and destruction is not only manifest in the turn of the seasons and in the birth and death of all living creatures, but is also the very essence of inorganic matter,” and that “For the modern physicists…Shiva’s dance is the dance of subatomic matter.”
+Owing to its placement, this metaphor of the cosmic dance unifies modern physics with ancient mythology and religious art.
+Fritjof Capra explains further, that modern physics has shown that “the rhythm of creation and destruction is not only manifest in the turn of the seasons and in the birth and death of all living creatures, but is also the very essence of inorganic matter,” and that “For the modern physicists…Shiva”s dance is the dance of subatomic matter.”

-In the Kybalion it is written that “nothing rests; everything moves; everything vibrates.”
-Albert Einstein echoed this when he declared everything to be vibration.
-While the great inventor Nikola Tesla, held vibration, energy and frequency, as the keys to understanding the secrets of the universe.
+In the Kybalion, it is written that “nothing rests; everything moves; everything vibrates.”
+Albert Einstein echoed this when he declared everything to be vibration; while the great inventor, Nikola Tesla, held vibration, energy and frequency, to be the keys to understanding the secrets of the universe.

-The Norse God Odin was a relentless seeker after knowledge and wisdom.
+The Norse God, Odin, was a relentless seeker after knowledge and wisdom.
 His myth can be viewed as both a journey within and without.
-His ordeal mirrors a shamanic initiation that brings about transformation and understanding.
-Having already sacrificed an eye for wisdom, he stands one eye gazing outwards, the empty socket gazing inwards.
+His ordeal mirrors a shamanic initiation, that brings about transformation and understanding.
+Having already sacrificed an eye, in return for wisdom, he stands with one eye gazing outwards, and the empty socket gazing inwards.

 As the initiate, Odin climbs the tree to hang in the liminal space between heaven and earth.
-As an initiatory theme, shamans have long reported being drawn upwards by a silver thread.
-Or having climbed a rope of light into the sky.
-In reverse we see the Hanged Man of the Tarot.
-The figure who symbolises the human spirit hanging from heaven by a single thread.
+As an initiatory theme, shamans have long reported being drawn upwards by a silver thread, or having climbed a rope of light into the sky.
+In reverse, we see the Hanged Man of the Tarot, Which is the figure who symbolises the human spirit hanging from heaven by a single thread.

 Suspended over the world of illusion, Odin shifts his consciousness from a materialistic, to a more spiritual understanding.
-He also endures pain, suffers ‘death’, receives his vision, and is resurrected with an exultant cry.
+He also endures pain, suffers “death”, receives his vision, and is resurrected with an exultant cry.

 Odin sacrifices himself to himself, and wounds himself with his own spear.
-As we shall see this ‘dismemberment’ is a key theme in shamanic cultures around the world.
-History also shows us the importance of the moon’s dismemberment, and the piercing one’s flesh in sun rituals.
+As we shall see, this “dismemberment” is a key theme in shamanic cultures around the world.
+History also shows us the importance of the moon”s dismemberment, and the piercing of one”s flesh in sun rituals.

-The indigenous Australians have undergone initiations where the spirit would ‘kill’ them with a spear, carry the body into the depths of a cave, remove their internal organs and replace them with new ones.
+The indigenous Australians have undergone initiations where the spirit would “kill” them with a spear, carry the body into the depths of a cave, remove their internal organs and replace them with new ones.
 They would also insert quartz crystals, seen as solidified light, upon which his power would depend.
-For these “wild stones” are mentioned as leading and guiding the cosmic serpent.
+These “wild stones” are mentioned as leading, and guiding, the cosmic serpent.

-To them land and ritual are reminders that connect them to the dreamtime, when the spirit set the sun, moon, stars, and all things into place.
-Similarly, in Siberia a spirit initiates a shaman in a tree, where his or her flesh is eaten and then restored.
+To these people, land and ritual are reminders that connect them to the dreamtime, when the spirit set the sun, moon, stars, and all things, into place.
+Similarly, in Siberia a spirit initiates a shaman in a tree, where his, or her, flesh is eaten and then restored.

-Symbolically, Odin’s rite of passage, has been, and still is, undertaken by countless people.
-Journeying into the wild and remote places, often while fasting.
-What he seeks can be seen in the experience of an Inuit shaman who also sought that, “which lives far from mankind, out in the great loneliness, and can [only] be reached through suffering.
-Privatisation and suffering alone open up the mind of a man to all that is hidden to others.”
+Symbolically, Odin”s rite of passage, has been, and still is, undertaken by countless people, While journeying into the wild and remote places, often while fasting.
+What they seek can be seen in the experience of an Inuit shaman, who also seeks that: “which lives far from mankind, out in the great loneliness, and can [only] be reached through suffering.
+Privation and suffering, alone, open up the mind of a man to all that is hidden to others.”

-As Joseph Campbell said “myths are the mental supports of rites, rites being the physical enactments of myths.”
-When we withdraw into solitude it is a time for introspection.
+As Joseph Campbell said: “myths are the mental supports of rites, rites being the physical enactments of myths.”
+When we withdraw into solitude, it is a time for introspection.
 This can be both terrifying and enlightening.